 School staff will review the school routines and expectations with your child.
 Please know that these expectations are to help keep everyone safe and learning at school.
 The Code of Conduct is in the front of the student agenda for gr.
 1-8.
 We would ask you to review and discuss this with your children during the first week of school.
-Safe and Caring School Assemblies will take place on this week for grades 1-8.
+Safe and Caring School Virtual Assemblies will take place on this coming week for our students.

 Recent research shows that a concussion can have very serious implications on a child`s cognitive and physical abilities.
 Parents and guardians are reminded that a comprehensive protocol, based on current research and best practices, has been developed to help parents, students, and staff prevent, recognize, and respond to a concussion.
 More information, including a Parent Fact Sheet, can be found on the Board`s website at: https://www.hcdsb.org/Parents/safeandhealthy/Medical/Documents/Concussion Fact Sheet for Parents.pdf

-The staff of St. Peter CES will be reaching out to parents in the next week.
+The staff of St. Matthew will be reaching out to parents in the next week if they have not already done so.
 If you wish to speak to your child’s teacher an appointment is necessary.
 The classroom teachers’ first responsibility is the teaching of the children during the regular school hours.
-Please leave a voice mail message for your child’s teacher and they will return your call in a timely manner ~ within 48 hours.
+Please leave a voice mail message for your child’s teacher or an email and they will return your message in a timely manner ~ within 48 hours.

-We will provide a weekly update, which will be posted to the school website.
+We will provide a weekly update, which will be posted to the school website and the link will be tweeted out.
 The website will be updated frequently, including the NEWS page, where we will share information and coming events.
 You can subscribe to the calendar on the website so notifications can be received as dates are added.